haed/eventer-rest-api/README.md

 ```

-## No XML, just JSON

-We only support JSON for serialization of data.
-Our format is to have no root element and we use snake\_case to describe attribute keys.
-This means that you have to send `Content-Type: application/json; charset=utf-8` when you're POSTing or PUTing data into Eventer.

-You'll receive a `415 Unsupported Media Type` response code if you leave out the `Content-Type` header.
+## GET/POST methods

+All endpoints will be available for POST requests with a body including the parameters in json (`Content-Type: application/json; charset=utf-8`).
+Additionally some endpoints support GET methods for easier usage.
+Parameters for GET requests must be `application/x-www-form-urlencoded`.
+Parameter names will use the snake\_case format.

-## Date/time encoding
+## Date format

 All timestamps (for requests and responses) are encoded in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) with the following format: `YYYY-MM-DD'T'HH:mm'Z'`.
 The timezone used in responses is `UTC`.

-## GET/POST methods

-TODO

 ## Pagination & Limit